Dichrostachys cinerea

 Birds

-Provides nesting and cover for birds; attracts insectivorous species due to insect abundance.
+The thorny shrubs provide nesting and cover for birds, attracting insectivorous species due to insect abundance.

 By Seeds: